Offer Letters and Separation Agreements

 - Non-disparagement: Both sides often agree that neither will say anything to disparage the other.
-Sometimes (particularly in the financial industry), a separation agreement will contain a “carve out” for employer reporting to FINRA or the SEC.
-In such a case, it is important to have the agreement state that as of the employee’s separation date, the employer was not aware of any reportable event or information that would warrant comment or notation on a Form U-5.
+Sometimes (particularly in the financial industry), a separation agreement will contain a “carve-out” for an employer reporting to FINRA or the SEC.
+In such a case, it is important that the agreement states that, as of the employee’s separation date, the employer was not aware of any reportable event or information that would warrant comment or notation on a Form U-5.

 - Governing Law: Employment law does not travel well across state lines.
-For example, California law is much different than Connecticut’s.
-Large companies will sometimes have their separation agreements governed by the law of the state where it has its headquarters, irrespective of the actual place of work of the departing employee.
+For example, California law is very different from Connecticut law.
+Large companies will sometimes have their separation agreements governed by the law of the state where its headquarters is located, irrespective of the actual place of work of the departing employee.

 - Acknowledgement of Non-Revocation: An employee has seven days within which to revoke acceptance of a separation agreement.
 Some companies adopt a “belt and suspenders” approach and require the employee to acknowledge in writing a negative—that they have not revoked such acceptance.

-If you need assistance with an offer letter or Separation Agreement situation, contact the experienced employment law lawyers at Maya Murphy, P.C.
+If you need assistance with an offer letter or Separation Agreement situation, contact the employment law lawyers at Maya Murphy.
 Our law firm has three offices throughout the area, including one in Westport and two in New York City.
 Call 203-221-3100 or 212-682-5700 for help with your matter today.